 A directory of potential mentors and undergraduate research areas appears below.

 Students are paired with research mentors in their area of interest and gain experience in research design, data collection and analysis techniques, and interpretation and publication of results.
-Opportunities abound to gain field and lab experience within individual and related projects, including sea-going experience on OSU’s research vessel, the R/V Oceanus.
+Opportunities abound to gain field and lab experience within individual and related projects, including sea-going experience on a research vessel.
 There are numerous opportunities to interact with other scientists and students in CEOAS and other departments on the Corvallis campus and at the Hatfield Marine Science Center in Newport, through orientation, weekly seminars, group field trips, and project presentations.

 APPLICATION REVIEW UPDATE: All applicants will be notified when the selection process has completed.
 All OCE-funded REU Sites must give students a minimum of March 15th or LATER to accept their offers regardless of the application deadline.
 In other words, March 15th is the earliest possible deadline for student acceptance (later deadlines are fine).